 Ethical Or Sustainable Names

 Ethical or sustainable product names help communicate a brand’s commitment to ethics, sustainability, and social responsibility.
-Such names help develop a solid and unique brand presence within the market.
+Such names help build a strong, unique brand presence in the market.
 Furthermore, ethical and sustainable names can attract consumers interested in products that align with their values and beliefs.

 Limited Edition Names

-Limited edition names create a sense of urgency and scarcity around the product and appeal to consumers interested in unique or rare products.
-The Starbucks’ seasonal drinks and Nike’s limited edition sneakers are perfect examples of limited edition names.
-It is because these products are either available for a limited time each year or produced in limited quantity.
+Limited-edition names create a sense of urgency and scarcity around the product, appealing to consumers interested in unique or rare items.
+The Starbucks seasonal drinks and Nike’s limited-edition sneakers are perfect examples of limited-edition names.
+These products are either available for a limited time each year or produced in limited quantities.

 User-Generated Names